In poker, the term ‘donkey’ is often used to describe a player who lacks skills, experience, or knowledge and makes poor decisions.

 Can a donkey player win in Poker?

-Donkeys can win in the short term, especially due to luck or variance.
+Donkeys can win quickly, primarily due to luck or variance.
 However, their long-term success is unlikely, as their poor decision-making and disregard for strategy lead to more consistent losses against skilled players.
 Over time, better players will exploit their weaknesses.

 What is a donkey bet in poker?

 A ‘donkey bet’ (or ‘donk bet’) in Poker refers to an out-of-position bet made by a player who was not the last aggressor in the previous betting round.
-For example, if Player A raised preflop, and Player B calls, then Player B leads with a bet on the flop, this is considered a donkey bet.
+For example, if Player A raises pre-flop, and Player B calls, then Player B leads with a bet on the flop; this is considered a donkey bet.

 Conclusion